significa/1password-secrets/README.md

 Make sure you have a Secure Note in 1Password with `fly:<fly-app-name>` in the title. `fly-app-name` is the name of your fly application.

+As with `Local` secrets above, you can select a 1Password vault to use with the `--vault` option

 - To import secrets to fly, run:
   `1password-secrets fly import <fly-app-name>`